hacker-as-a-company/manifesto/COMMUNITY_GUIDELINES.md

 The **Hacker as a Company (HaaC)** community gathers hackers, builders, engineers, architects, designers, researchers, legal minds, and creators under one shared vision:

-> **Empower hackers to operate ethically, legally, freely, and collaboratively as autonomous entities, not employees trapped in rigid systems.**
+> **Empower hackers to operate ethically, legally, freely, and collaboratively as autonomous entities**

 These guidelines define how we collaborate, grow, and build the movement together.